Skip to content

 For example, a list that has the same name many times.
 You don’t want a pull-down list to show two Harpos and two Grouchos.

-The solution in Excel 365 & Excel 2021 is Unique(), the dynamic array function to return a list of values with each appearing only once.
+The solution in Excel 365 & Excel 2021 and later is Unique(), the dynamic array function to return a list of values with each appearing only once.
 The same problem as in other data lists applies; Excel won’t accept a dynamic array as a data validation list.
 But the solution is quite different.

 What’s needed is to make a unique list in a data sheet then link to that list in a special way that will expand/contract as the table changes.